riverbed/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 ## Prerequisites
 1. A host with Docker installed, e.g. a Linux host, and sufficient access to create and run Docker containers
 2. A NetProfiler instance with OAuth credentials available for a user able to create and modify Host Groups (created via Administration > OAuth Access)
-3. And/or an instances of AppResponse with credntials for a user able to manage Host Group definitions
+3. And/or an instances of AppResponse with credentials for a user able to manage Host Group definitions
 4. Access to the source Cisco ACI APIC with suitable credentials

 ## Workflow description
 The workflow represented above consists of the following parts:
 1. Docker container which runs the [Cisco ACI toolkit](https://developer.cisco.com/codeexchange/github/repo/datacenter/acitoolkit).
 2. Docker container which runs [MySQL](https://www.mysql.com) server.
-2. Docker container which runs [Ansible](https://www.ansible.com/) and SteelScript which is used to configure NetProfiler.
+2. Docker container which runs [Ansible](https://www.ansible.com/) and SteelScript which is used to configure the NetProfiler and/or AppResponse instances.

 The Cisco ACI toolkit contains a script [aci_endpointtracker](https://acitoolkit.readthedocs.io/en/latest/endpointtracker.html) which extracts all the endpoints from an indicated Tenant and stores them into a MySQL table (endpoints) with the following structure:
 ```